 For more information on how opens, clicks, and replies are tracked, check out our Email Analytics knowledge base article.

 SalesLoft's open tracking technology uses pixels to register opens, but the pixels fail to ignore "self views."
-So, if you open your own email to view a response, your metrics add that as an open, which messes with your data.
+So, if you open your own email to view a response, the email tracking adds that self view as an open, which messes with your data.

 SalesLoft can block opens from certain devices when IP addresses or a range of IP addresses are provided.